 Built in 1765, the capital’s oldest surviving building has been a tavern, brothel and boardinghouse (sometimes all at once).
 Today it's...

 The shaded hiking-cycling path – part of a larger national historic park – runs alongside a waterway constructed in the mid-1800s to...

 Mt Zion United Methodist Church

-There’s artists and there’s craftsmen, and La Chaumiere’s kitchen seems to fall into the second category.
-This isn’t a bad thing; there’s no fooling around with funny envelope pushing here, just very good classical French food prepared in an intimate dining room that screams ‘expensive date.’
-This is hearty, stick-to-your-bones stuff straight from the terroir – duck breast, saddle of rabbit, calf brains – things that are long- and slow-braised with love.
-Screw art.
-We’ll take the loving work of these craftsmen any day.
+There are artists and there are craftspeople, and La Chaumière’s kitchen seems to fall into the second category.
+This isn’t a bad thing; there’s no fooling around with funny envelope-pushing here, just very good, classic French food prepared in an intimate dining room that screams ‘expensive date'.

 This is hearty, stick-to-your-ribs stuff straight from the terroir – duck breast, saddle of rabbit, calf brains – things that are long- and slow-braised with love.
 The central stone fireplace adds to the warmth.